Hoh people: History

-In aboriginal times, there was nothing secluded about the Hoh Watershed, even its upper reaches.
-No less than seven permanent settlements were situated along the banks of the Hoh, most with a fish trap.
-The river served not only as a riverine thoroughfare leading to their fishing sites and their hunting, trapping, and foraging grounds, it was also the nursery of the salmon and home of freshwater fishes that they harvested as part of their annual cycle.
-The watershed included the sites of the burials of their ancestors, the hidden locations of their empowering guardian spirits, and the family campgrounds and upstream summer-homesites near resource gathering areas that were heritable family property.
-Besides that, there were named landmarks, sites associated with ritual and mythic occurrences, and riverside trails.
+During the times when the Hoh people populated the Hoh watershed, seven permanent settlements were situated along the banks of the Hoh, most with a fish trap.
+The river served as a riverine thoroughfare leading to their fishing sites and their hunting, trapping, and foraging grounds.
+It was also the nursery of the salmon and other fish which were harvested as part of their annual cycle.
+The watershed included the sites of the burials of their ancestors, the hidden locations of their guardian spirits, and the family campgrounds and upstream summer-homesites near resource gathering areas that were heritable family property.
+There were also named landmarks, sites associated with ritual and mythic occurrences, and riverside trails.

 The Hoh (Chalá·at) people refer to both their traditional lands and their reservation as ChalAt’i’lo t’sikAti, (′the land belonging to the people who live at the Hoh River′).

 The lifestyle of the Hoh, like many Northwest Coast tribes, involved the fishing of salmon.
 They also hunted large marine mammals off the coast, including seals, sea lions, and whales, for food and other uses.
 The tribe's population declined significantly following contact with European American explorers in the 19th century, which brought a smallpox epidemic.
 A census conducted in 1901 counted 64 total members.

 Though the Hoh (Chalá·at) are today considered to be a band of the Quileute tribe, the original Hoh language was actually the Quinault language and they were related to the Quinault.
 After intermarriage with the Quileute, the Hoh became a bilingual tribe, speaking both Quileute and Quinault, until the Quileute language was favored.
 Today, however, all three tribes have overwhelmingly adopted American English as their home language.